odan/odan.github.io/_posts/2019-12-02-slim4-oauth2-jwt-book.md

 This is prone to XSS attacks.

 Creating cookies on the client to save the JWT will also be prone to XSS.
-If it can be read on the client from Javascript outside of your app - it can be stolen.
+If it can be read on the client from Javascript outside your app - it can be stolen.

 XSS is when users get unsafe JS running on your domain in other users browsers when that happens neither JWT in localStorage or sessions and JWT in cookies are safe.